What Is Local SEO?

 Users can also search for results in a different location by adding in a local area qualifier, like “Hotels in London.”
 Other positions (opportunities) include Ads, Images, One Box, and, of course, users searching specifically in Local Finder and Maps.

 The practice of Local SEO includes optimizing the business's website for local search queries, as well as optimizing the business's Google Business Profile.

 There are some exceptions to Google returning a local business to a local query; in these instances, Google tries to determine the intent of the user rather than the user’s location.
 These are especially prevalent for “Hotels in …” search results where Google typically only returns booking websites in the organic search results.
 Google determined that a user wanted a choice of multiple hotels within the area searched rather than providing the user with just ten hotels within the search result.

 Location-based results for hotels switched to intent in July 2018.
 In July 2019, Google again switched from local results to intent for the search query “Airport Transfers” in the UK.
 All local businesses were removed from the search results in favor of booking providers.
 To see local providers, a user now has to specify a location, like “Airport Transfers in …”

 Google can and will change their search queries.
 However, Google still displays local businesses within the Hotel Pack and Local Pack that is refined to the user’s location and search query.

 Your Local SEO strategy should be adapted to your location and customer intent.

 Local Search Results

-Typical search results are made up of Local Pack (Google My Business) and Organic Results (websites).
+Typical search results are made up of Local Pack (Google Business Profile) and Organic Results (websites).